 ### What is CyVerse?

-CyVerse is funded by the National Science Foundation with a mission to design, deploy, and expand national cyberinfrastructure for biologists.
+CyVerse is funded by the National Science Foundation with a mission to design, deploy, and expand a national cyberinfrastructure for life sciences research and train scientists in its use.

 CyVerse provides many diverse resources for scientists, including the ability to store, share, publish, and analyze data files.